Spiikesan/CupboardLimiter/README.md

 ## Suggestions

 The roadmap of this plugin depends on your suggestions !
 (I'll try to add your features as quickly as possible, if they are relevant.)
- - Dynamic permissions, array-based from configuration. `cupboardlimiter.limit_1` or `cupboardlimiter.limit_2` for configuration `"limits": [8, 12]` with 8 TC for perm limit_1 and 12 for perm limit_2
  - Team-based limits.
- - Tracking date when limit is reached

 ## Configuration